Masters Swimming Australia has developed a program which caters for all levels of swimming ability.

 Clubs provide many ways to help you measure your progress:

 - Aerobic swimming to improve your cardio-vascular fitness;

 - Interclub carnivals to swim against others your age.

 Masters Swimming NSW co-ordinates interclub swim meets which are held about twice a month.
 These are open to all members regardless of ability.

-From our Swimmers Profiles page on the website, you can print a certificate which details your events, time swam and place in each event.
+From our Swimmers Profiles page on the website you can print a certificate which details your events, time swum and place in each event.

 A social event is sometimes held after each meet and your family is welcome to attend.

-See Calendar page for dates of interclub swim meets.
+See Calendar page under the Events tab for dates of interclub swim meets.
 Entry details available from your club.

-The NSW Branch (including ACT) conducts four major competitions each year - the Long Course Championships (50m pool) usually in Autumn, and Short Course (25m pool) usually in Spring.
+The NSW Branch (including ACT) conducts four major competitions each year - the Long Course Championships (50m pool) usually in Autumn and Short Course (25m pool) usually in Spring.
 You may enter five individual events over two days of the meet.
-The Branch also conducts an annual Relay Meet and a Long Distance Championships.
+They Branch also conducts an annual Relay Meet and a Long Distance Championships.